Each week, our resident small business tax expert, Stephen Fishman, answers your small business tax questions.

-Stephen Fishman: If you’re an employee and want to deduct unreimbursed business miles you must file IRS Form 2106, Employee Business Expenses with your return.
+Stephen Fishman: If you’re an employee and want to deduct unreimbursed business expenses, such as mileage, you must file IRS Form 2106, Employee Business Expenses with your return.
 You must list in this form (1) the total miles you drove the vehicle during the year, (2) your “average daily round-trip commuting distance,” and (3) the “other” (personal) miles you drove the vehicle.
 If you’re self-employed, you need to provide the same information on Schedule C, Profit or Loss From Business.

 The IRS certainly won’t complain if you keep track of every mile you drive; and, in fact, this is easy to do now using apps like MileIQ.
 If you don’t choose to use an app like MileIQ, here’s what you need to do:

 While this method is very manual and can be time consuming, it will satisfy IRS requirements – as long as you remember to keep a detailed mileage log of your business trips and accurately calculate your commuting miles.